 Absolutely no idea? – This category is where most of our students lie.
 We provide many opportunities – so just give it go.
 You may find something you love that was never on your radar.
 Conversely, sometimes it can be beneficial to cross things off you never want to do again.
 Better to realise that now before entering the job market.

 We understand that sometimes things do not work out.
-That’s why you can withdraw from our modules without any adverse consequences.
-Just let the module convenor know you cannot fit it in.
+That’s why you can withdraw from our units without any adverse consequences.

 2. Get recognition

 You’re doing half the work.
-Why not join a module and get some extra recognition on your degree transcript?
-Any Award modules you complete will appear – even if you only do one out of the three.
+Why not join a unit and get some extra recognition on your degree transcript?

-We also have prizes sponsored by employers and the Vice-Chancellor.
+We also have prizes sponsored by employers.
 Another way for you to showcase your achievements.